exercism/pharo-smalltalk/exercises/leap/README.md

 [video]: http://www.youtube.com/watch?v=xX96xng7sAE

 ## Hint
 While there is an #isLeapYear method for Dates, can you figure out how to do this yourself using simple math?
 You may also need to explore Boolean #and: and #or: conditions which are interestingly implemented as methods on the classes True and False.
 Try using Spotter (shift-enter) to see how they work.

 ## Downloading

 To download this exercise in Pharo, type: `leap` into the `Exercism | Fetch Exercise` package menu prompt (right click on the Exercism package in the Pharo System Browser).
 You can also submit your solution from the same menu for any selected package.
 You don't normally need to use the exercism cli (as indicated on the right hand panel).

 ## Running The Tests

 Tests can be run directly from the Pharo IDE, by clicking on the test orb next to any test.
-The SUnit convention is that the provided TestCase, `LeapTest`, is expected to test the functionality of `Leap`.
+The SUnit convention is that the provided `LeapTest`, will test the functionality of `Leap`.

-If you are still stuck, there is more [detailed help on running tests](https://exercism.io/tracks/pharo/tests).
+If you are still stuck, the track documentation has more detailed help on [running tests](https://exercism.io/tracks/pharo/tests).

 ## Language and Environment Help